Advisor – Mr. Jeffrey

 The Astronomy Club is for students that are curious about the Universe and what’s in it.
 We conduct lab exercises, demonstrations, and deep conversations about space.
 The club is open to all levels of ability and understanding.

 The Glenbard West Bass Fishing Club is an outdoor club that meets once or twice a month throughout the year.
 In the spring, 2-4 members of the club will be chosen to represent the school in the IHSA State Series to qualify for the State Championship Tournament at Carlyle Lake the first weekend in May.
 Practices and tryouts will be held in the spring, but members are expected to come to meetings throughout the year and participate in other outings and volunteer opportunities.

 Checkmate!
 Intra-club and Inter-school competitions enhance practice and provide challenges at a variety of levels.
 Meetings begin in late September and are after school on Tuesdays and Thursdays.
-Once the season starts in mid October, we will have chess meets with other schools in our conference on most Tuesdays.
-Chess Club also competes in some all day tournaments; one of those is the West Suburban Conference meet and another is the Illinois State ChessTournament.
+Once the season starts in mid-October, we will have chess meets with other schools in our conference on most Tuesdays.
+Chess Club also competes in some all-day tournaments; one of those in the West Suburban Conference meet and another is the Illinois State ChessTournament.
 The assistant coach is Bennett Joseph.

 The Glenbard West Dance Team performs at home football games.
 During the Winter, the dance team competes under IHSA as a sport.
 Tryouts for the dance team begin in the last two weeks in May.

 Advisor – Ms. Washburn

 Students who are studying German may be elected to membership in Delta Epsilon Phi, the National German Honor Society.
 In order to be considered for membership, the student must have studied German for at least three semesters at Glenbard West.
 They must also meet all academic requirements.